 Base rentals increased \$8.7 million, or 6%, in the 2007 period compared to the 2006 period.
 Our base rental income increased \$5.5 million due to increases in rental rates on lease renewals and incremental rents from re-tenanting vacant space.
 During 2007, we executed 460 leases totaling 1.9 million square feet at an average increase of 23%.
-This compares to our execution of 479 leases totaling 1.9 million square feet at an average increase of 14% during 2006.
-Base rentals also increased approximately \$3.7 million related to a full year of operations for our outlet center in Charleston, South Carolina, which opened in August 2006.
+This compares to our execution of 479 leases totaling 1.9 million square feet at an average increased approximately \$3.7 million related to a full year of operations for our outlet center in Charleston, South Carolina, which opened in August 2006.
 However, decreases were recognized in the net amortization of above or below market leases totaling \$317,000.